jorge-vasquez-2301/endpoints-functional-scala-2023/README.md

-# Teach Your Web API to Speak Loud and Clear CLI!
+# Elevate and Conquer: Unleashing the Power of High-Level Endpoints in Scala

-Slides for presentation at ZIO World 2023
+Slides for presentation at Functional Scala 2023